 Students must be prepared to pay at least half of the total fees each term at registration at the beginning of the term, with the remainder paid at the halfway point of the term.

-Textbooks and materials may be purchased from PIBC Campuses, Remote Teaching Facilities Bookstores, or Faith Bookstore on Guam.
+Textbooks and materials may be purchased from PIBC Campuses, Remote Teaching Facilities Bookstores, or local bookstores.